Dasharo/docs/docs/unified-test-documentation/dasharo-security/201-verified-boot.md

 1. Reboot the DUT.
 1. Wait for the popup to appear.
-1. Press `ENTER`
+1. Press `ENTER`.

 **Expected result**

-After pressing Enter the DUT should immediately move to the next stages of booting.
+After pressing `ENTER` the DUT should immediately move to the next stages of booting.